fernan2lopezkto/holbertonschool-validation/module3_task0/README.md

 - check: Succeed by default, and fail when presented with a dead link or a badly written Markdown file

 - validate: Always succeed by default and should print the result on the stdout

+  ## Workflow

+- module3_task0: this workflow clones the repository, using ubuntu-22.04 as the virtual machine, and executes the command make help to validate that the Makefile is present and implements the help target.
+Its triggered:
+    Each time there is new code pushed on your repository, And once per day (whatever time you want).